ricksteruk/aya_devnet_guide/prometheus_guide.md

 `rule_files` block contains information of the location of any rules we want the Prometheus server to load.

 `scrape_configs` contains the information which resources Prometheus monitors.

-The configuration file should look like this below:

 ( more to be added here )